NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 We also look at whether or not you might be safety valve eligible.

-What that means is there is something called a “safety valve,” and if you can meet specific criteria which helps those new offenders who don't have much of a criminal record be able to be put in a position where they can get below the 10-year mandatory minimum and get an additional two levels knocked off their sentence.
+What that means is there is something called a “safety valve.”
+If you can meet specific criteria, you can help new offenders with little criminal record get below the 10-year mandatory minimum and knock an additional two levels off their sentences.

 Federal Sentencing Guidelines